General Zod: The New 52: 2011–2016

 In 2011, DC chose to revamp its continuity, rebooting many characters while retaining the histories for some others, as part of its The New 52 publishing event.
-Following this, Zod is hinted at several times.
-A character resembling Zod makes a cameo in Action Comics #5 (March 2012), as a prisoner in the Phantom Zone; and in Action Comics #13 (December 2012) a ghost in the Phantom Zone says "Kneel before..." multiple times while attacking Superman, a reference to Zod's iconic saying.
-Zod makes his first full appearance in Action Comics #23.2: General Zod (September 2013), written by Greg Pak, with art by Ken Lashley.
+Zod is reintroduced in Action Comics #23.2: General Zod (September 2013), written by Greg Pak, with art by Ken Lashley.

 A new origin for Zod is introduced.
 In it, Zod is born to scientist parents.
 When he is a young boy, Zod and his parents travel to Krypton's wilderness to discover new creatures.
 Their ship is attacked by the creatures, leaving the family stranded in the jungle.
 While his parents are killed, Zod manages to survive for one year until Jor-El and his older brother Zor-El save him.
 After reaching adulthood, Zod becomes one of Krypton's best soldiers, attaining the rank of general.
 Zod develops a hatred towards an alien species called the Char and secretly orders the creation of a Char-looking creature, unleashing it on Krypton's population, so he can justify a war against the Char.
 Jor-El discovers the deception and turns Zod over to the authorities.
 The council finds Zod guilty of treason and banishes him and his closest followers, Faora and Non, to the Phantom Zone.

 Many years later, a mysterious event causes the Phantom Zone to weaken, allowing some of its prisoners to escape.
 Zod travels to Earth, landing in the Sahara desert.
 There, his Kryptonian powers manifest and he brutally kills a group of travelers.
 Zod is soon attacked by the Justice League of America until Superman and Wonder Woman arrive, the latter restraining him with her magic lasso.
 Zod recognizes Superman as Kal-El, the son of Jor-El.
 Superman decides to keep Zod in the Fortress of Solitude's alien zoo.
 While there, he reveals that Faora also traveled to Earth with him, and vows to track her down.

 General Zod as depicted in Suicide Squad vol. 5 #17 (July 2017).
 Art by Tony S. Daniel and Sandu Florea.